after a unanimous decision over miguel cotto last night, saul ‘canelo’ alvarez is now the wbc middleweight champion.

 an animated depiction of the curiosity rover landing on mars (nasa)

-and a big stair in a stairway is also known as a landing; a place to land, turn and go down more stairs. in spanish (descanso or rellano), this has nothing to do with aterrizar at all.
+and a big stair in a stairway is also known as a landing; a place to land, turn and go down more stairs. in spanish, it’s called a descanso or rellano. these words have nothing to do with aterrizar at all.

 a place to land on a stairway (diychatroom.com)